dmmlynarczyk/learn/azure/notes/05_monitor-and-maintain-azure-resources.md

   - You can optimize and improve the efficiency of your infrastructure by identifying idle and underutilized resources.
   - Azure Cost Management works with Azure Advisor to provide cost optimization recommendations.

+### Azure Monitor Log Queries

+- **Table-based Queries**: write advanced Kusto queries
+- **Simple Mode**: visual filtering and sorting
+- **Functions**: reuse saved query logic
+- **Search Queries**: run queries at regular intervals

+### Azure Network Watcher

+- **Azure Network Watcher**: a comprehensive network monitoring and diagnostics toolset that helps you troubleshoot connectivity issues, monitor network performance, and validate security configurations in Azure.
+- Includes tools like:
+  - **Connection Monitor**: test connectivity between resources
+  - **IP Flow Verify**: check if NSG rules allow/deny traffic
+  - **Next Hop**: trace routing paths
+  - **Packet capture**: allows for deep network analysis
+  - **Topology View**: provides a visual representation of all network resources within a VNet, including VMs, subnets, and NSGs
+    - Shows the logical connections between resources, allowing you to identify intermediate hops and security group associations

+> [!NOTE]
+> Network Watcher toosl are for monitoring, diagnosing, and visualizing network configurations.
+They **DO NOT** have the capabilities to directly modify or remediate network configurations.

 ## Implement Backup and Recovery

 - **Azure Backup**: a cloud-based backup service that protects data and applications running in Azure VMs, on-premises servers, and other Azure services like SQL databases and file shares.